 - Following initial and annual fall CELDT assessment, EL students received designated English Language Development (ELD) instruction based on California ELD standards no fewer than 150 minutes/week with a highly qualified certificated teacher.
 CHS added one section of ELD to its master schedule. - A .5 FTE EL Resource Teacher (EL RT) to support CUSD was hired in fall 2016.
 Each site also included an ELD teacher as a case carrier for EL/RFEP students.
 All EL Resource Teachers worked as a team with administration, teachers, parents, and students to create a personalized learning plan for each EL student.
 ELD instruction included SDAIE/GLAD strategies.
 VES maintained its English Learner Advisory Committee, and Silver Strand initiated one.
 A District ELAC was also re-initiated.
-CUSD EL Team will revise reclassification criteria based on new CDE guidance when available (pending legislation). - VES and SSES held reclassification celebrations involving students and parents. - Coronado High School issued the CA Seal of Biliteracy for graduating seniors who met the criteria (Year 2). - All CUSD administrators and teachers received some training on CUSD EL/RFEP needs, CA ELD standards, ELA/ELD framework, and research-based best practices such as SDAIE or Project GLAD per federal Title III Improvement Plan. - The EL Team and site administration used multiple means of communication such as direct phone calls, email, district website blog posting, Twitter, Haiku/Powerschool LMS, and other means to increase D/ELAC parent and community participation. - New guidance was created and revisions made to all EL/RFEP procedures including Home Language Survey/registrar, updates to local student information system, annual notification requirements, student permanent record documents, and CALPADS data requirements.
-Oversight of District data and systems was conducted by District Bilingual Director (Sr. Director of Learning).
+CUSD EL Team will revise reclassification criteria based on new CDE guidance when available (pending legislation). - VES and SSES held reclassification celebrations involving students and parents. - Coronado High School issued the CA Seal of Biliteracy for graduating seniors who met the criteria (Year 2). - All CUSD administrators and teachers received some training on CUSD EL/RFEP needs, CA ELD standards, ELA/ELD framework, and research-based best practices such as SDAIE or Project GLAD per federal Title III Improvement Plan.

-Home Language Survey/registrar, updates to local student information system, annual notification requirements, student permanent record documents, and CALPADS data requirements.
+- All CUSD administrators and teachers will receive professional development training on CA ELD standards, ELA/ELD framework, and research-based best practices such as SDAIE or Project GLAD per federal Title III Improvement Plan. - District and site administration will use multiple means of communication such as direct phone calls, email, district website blog posting, Twitter, Haiku LMS, and other means to increase D/ELAC parent and community participation. - Site administration, registrars, and other site staff will be retrained annually on EL/RFEP procedures including Home Language Survey/registrar, updates to local student information system, annual notification requirements, student permanent record documents, and CALPADS data requirements.
 CUSD will develop a new guidance document for this purpose.
 These staff members will work closely with site EL RTs to determine CELDT testing eligibility and appropriate placement for students needing these services.
 Oversight of District data and systems will be conducted by District Bilingual Director (Sr. Director of Learning).